dannyboy849/Full_YOLOv11_Tutorial/README.md

 # This will serves as a start-from-finish guide for YOLO training
-For this most part, all of the work mentioned below will be in your bash terminal, but modifying any of the files inside YOLO will be in Python.
+For the most part, all of the work mentioned below will be in your bash terminal, but modifying any of the files inside YOLO will be in Python.
+I, Daniel Vargas, am the sole creator of this repository, and if there is anything missing or needs clarification, please feel free to reach out to me at dvargas88@ou.edu.
+Hope this helps and happy data training!!
 <br>
 <br>
 **If you use this repository for guidance, please cite this repo.
 Good Luck!**